Thanksgiving Sensory Food Activities

 - Pumpkin pie: Choose a low-priced pumpkin pie and have your child explore how to use a pie slicer.
 Or pick up some canned pumpkin puree and teach your little one how to stir it in a bowl with a spoon (which is a developmental feeding milestone).
 Add ice cream, whipped cream or sprinkles for more sensory fun!

-- Sweet potato: There are so many ways to introduce this yummy veggie into a sensory food activity.
+- Sweet potato: There are many ways to introduce this yummy veggie into a sensory food activity.
 You can offer it frozen, canned or even baked, which is my favorite way to present it to kids.
 I call it a Sweet Potato Bar.
-Simply bake a small potato and offer your kiddos a variety of sensory food toppers for it.
+Simply bake a small potato and offer your kiddos a variety of sensory food toppers.
 Check out my ideas for kid-friendly sweet potato creations here.

 - Stuffing: I use the boxed stuffing for a quick (and cheap) way to expose kids to the multiple textures, smells and flavors of stuffing.
 There are so many varieties from chicken flavored, herb enhanced, savory seasoned, classic and even gluten free.
 Try crushing it with a rolling pin for a great sensory (and messy) crumb activity.
 Or make ‘stuffing balls’ by having the kids conform the stuffing into a ball.
 Once they practice with stuffing they will be more willing to eat it on Thanksgiving Day!